TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 # Testing

-* Testing During development of the App was done through the project in order to Test for Bugs, Maunal Testing was constantly done on all asspects of the App and Constant testing was done for the Responsiveness of the app via Dev Tools.
+* Testing During development of the App was done through the project in order to Test for Bugs, Manual Testing was constantly done on all aspects of the App and Constant testing was done for the Responsiveness of the app via Dev Tools.
 Keeping an eye on the Look and Feel of the App.

 ## Bugs

 Debug was kept on True in order to make use of Django's error page which came in use more often than not as a new Django Developer.

-I as a new Django User & Developer encountered a great many Bug's .
+I as a new Django User & Developer encountered a great many Bugs .
 Solving them through many different means.

-The Bugs where generated from a lot of different errors I made from syntax errors to url errors as well as putting my url patterns in the wrong place one of which was puttting my paths below the slug that I used in the Url as this made the error of not reading the other path patterns.
+The Bugs were generated from a lot of different errors I made from syntax errors to URL errors as well as putting my URL patterns in the wrong place one of which was putting my paths below the slug that I used in the URL as this made the error of not reading the other path patterns.
 Other errors included incorrect use of *args & *kwargs .
 The incorrect use of Foreign Key vs Primary Key.

-I appologies for the Lack of Bug / Error images .
-At the time of the Bugs I did get a bit busy trying to resolve them and forgot to take images of all the Bug's / Errors I managed to generate.
+I apologies for the Lack of Bug / Error images .
+At the time of the Bugs, I did get a bit busy trying to resolve them and forgot to take images of all the Bug's / Errors I managed to generate.
 Solving of the Bug Error's was done via great deal of Research on different Dev sights but mostly via the methods below.

-Bug Erros solved via :
+Bug Errors solved via :

-1 : Trial & Error - Trying the solutions all varied depending on the source 2 : Stack Overflow
+1 : Trial & Error - Trying the solutions all varied depending on the source

+2 : Stack Overflow

 3 : Djano Documentation

 4 : CI Tutor support

 Find below a few images of errors encountered and solved through the making of this App.